Careers360 Logo

 Course Overview

 The ‘Speaking to persuade: Motivating audiences with solid arguments and moving language’ online course is delivered to engage students in gaining persuasive speaking skills and abilities to make compelling arguments, discuss solutions and identify problems during speech.
 This online certification course is provided by the Coursera education portal in collaboration with the University of Washington (UW) for the development of the course curriculum.
-The classes are conducted on the virtual platform and can be completed in an estimated period of sixteen hours organized for five weeks.
+The classes are conducted on the virtual platform and can be completed in an estimated period of fifteen hours organized for six weeks.

 The instructor for this beginner-level program is Dr. Matt McGarrity who is a teaching professor from the department of communication at UW.
 The participants of this course can learn through videos, readings, quizzes, practice exercises, and graded assessments which can be completed at their own pace.